The second release in the "Pal" series is the "PalRetron" a robot with a Western retro and Gothic Lolita motif.

 However, I was very impatient because I did not consider the detailed design of the skeleton because it was a prototype typeface with image priority.

-In the production of PalRetron, we started with basic kanji.
+When creating the PalRetron, we started with the basic kanji characters.

-PalRamune was made one letter at a time according to the old story.
-However, PalRetron is not a typeface that can read long sentences, so we collected the titles of songs that match the image of the typeface, and produced each kanji character of that title.
+PalRamune was created character by character according to the text of the folk tale.
+However, PalRetron is not a typeface that allows you to read long sentences, so we collected song titles that fit the image of the typeface and created the kanji for those titles character by character.

 Next, to produce hiragana and katakana

-The most difficult thing to do for PalRetron was the hiragana.
-Even if I wanted to refer to manga titles, logos, posters, etc., there were many kanji logos, but hiragana was only "to" and "no", and there was no reference material.
+The most difficult part of creating PalRetron was the hiragana.
+Even if I wanted to use manga titles, logos, posters, etc. as reference, there were many kanji logos, but the hiragana characters were only "to" and "no", so there was no reference material.

 As a result, I spent about five months creating hiragana.
 Honestly, I couldn't quite proceed as I expected with regard to the production of this Hiragana, and I could not see the future.